Trust & Safety

 Our Trust and Safety Team is comprised of dedicated and experienced analysts and lawyers.
 They receive and evaluate reports of abuse and violations from in the client, OnZoom events pages, the Zoom webpage and email@example.com, which redirects through a link to the webform.

 To comply with the law and continue to bring happiness to our users, we have launched content moderation for the entire Zoom platform.
-After a report is submitted, the Trust and Safety team reviews the report to determine whether there has been a violation of our Terms of Service or Community Standards.
+After a report is submitted, the Trust and Safety team reviews the report to determine whether there has been a violation of our Terms of Service or Acceptable Use Guidelines.

 We have established a documented escalation and review process for difficult cases.
 Our four-tiered review system ensures that each report receives the proper care and attention that it requires, helping us provide our users with an experience that is as open and diverse as it is free from harmful or malicious activity.
 Review begins at Tier I when content is flagged by AI or humans for various categories of offending content, and reports may escalate to higher tiers depending on type, urgency, and complexity, and other such factors.